peteRogers/Y2_CODING_2025/SwiftUI_Samples/Serial/README.md

 ```
 ---

-#Reading Values from arduino
+#You can send multiple values from your serial device

-You can send multiple values from serial device like this:
+Send your values formatted like this, you can send as many or as few as you like:
 ```swift
 V:123>V:1234>V:123>
 ```